Bylaws of the Department of Economics

-- external teaching activities including, but not be limited to, supervision of theses, supervision of independent studies, and coordination of student activities in professional organizations.
+- Other teaching activities including, but not be limited to, supervision of theses, supervision of independent studies, and coordination of student activities in professional organizations;

 - The evaluation of service shall include internal, external and community service, including but not limited to the following:

 - Acting as a representative on departmental, college, university, and system level committees, and